Kinlough: Amenities

-The village has a library, pre-school, montessori school, after school care, primary school, community pitch, community hall and folk museum, a Church of Ireland and a Catholic church, pubs, restaurants and take-aways.
+The village has a pre-school, montessori school, after school care, primary school, community pitch, community hall and a Church of Ireland and a Catholic church, pubs, restaurants and take-aways.

 Demographics

 The village population stood at approximately 350 since the Great Famine.
 Back in 1925, Kinlough comprised 44 houses with 5 being licensed to sell alcohol.
 The 2006 census showed an increase for the first time in one hundred and fifty years.
 The 2011 census figures showed the population at 1,018, an increase of 47% on 2006.
+As of April 2022, the population was 1,036.